Old Morgantown Post Office

 Today, Monongalia County is home to West Virginia University, one of the state's largest institutions of higher education.
 The county continues to experience economic growth, driven by the university, healthcare, and technology sectors.
 With its historical significance and thriving present, Monongalia County remains a vibrant and dynamic part of West Virginia's landscape.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Monongalia County, West Virginia.
+This timeline provides a concise overview of the key events in the history of Monongalia County, West Virginia.

 Here is a brief timeline of the history of Monongalia County, WV: